JBelthoff/poker.net/README.md

 ## About the Project

-This project re-creates the logic and structure of a Texas Hold’em Poker game — from shuffling and dealing cards to evaluating hands and determining the winner.
+This project re-creates the logic and structure of a full **Texas Hold’em Poker** game —
+from shuffling and dealing cards to evaluating hands and determining the winner.

-The application is written in **ASP.NET Core (C#)** and uses a **C# port of Cactus Kev’s Poker Hand Evaluator**, originally developed in C.
+The application is written in **ASP.NET Core (C#)** and uses a modern C# port of

-Although Cactus Kev’s original site is no longer online, a [copy of his article](https://poker-calculator.johnbelthoff.com/cactus_kev) is available on the live site for reference.
+[Cactus Kev’s Poker Hand Evaluator](https://poker-calculator.johnbelthoff.com/cactus_kev), the classic C implementation that popularized prime-number-based hand ranking.

 At this stage, the app: